If you bank with Nationwide, TSB you can get up to £100 for every friend who signs up – and they get a bonus too.

 Nationwide referral bonus

-The Nationwide deal works differently.
-You need to go the Refer-a-Friend page and enter in some details.
+This is my pick of referrals – and possibly my top bank switching deal too.
+You’ll both get £100, and your friend could potentially get another £125 in interest.
+To refer someone you need to go the Refer-a-Friend page and enter in some details.
 You’ll be emailed a unique link to give to your friend.
 This link is only valid for 90 days.

 Once they’ve got the link they need to follow it and open up either a FlexDirect, FlexAccount or FlexPlus account with Nationwide and then switch their old bank over.
 They also need to transfer two Direct Debits set up to come out of this account.

 You’ll get the money within 30 days of your friend completing the switch.
 However, make sure they don’t close the account within three months as Nationwide reserves the right to get the money back from all of you.

 You can recommend five people every financial year, which runs from April 6th to April 5th the following year.
 You also don’t need to have a bank account with Nationwide to refer someone – it works if you have a savings account or mortgage too.

 On top of the £100, your friend will get 5% interest for a year on a balance of up to £2,500 if they choose the FlexDirect account.
 This is that extra £125.
 Your friend can also apply for an interest-free overdraft for the first year.